PentHertz/RF-Swift/README.md

 	[...]
 	sudo ./rfswift last -f myrfswift:latest # we are using a filter for images [ 1716024976 ][ myrfswift:latest ] Container:  c9e223a987a36441fb631f4a11def746aabb1a1bc862b5f2589d5b3ac8429cb1 , Command:  /bin/bash

+## Commit changes

+If you want to commit changes you've made of your container an start at this images later on a new one, you can use the `commit` command as follows:

+	sudo ./fswift commit -c <container id> -i myrfswift:newtag

 ## Options